-Figure 4.
-Families of social evaluations that cohere with totalist axioms on the bounded set
+Figure 5.4 Families of social evaluations that cohere with totalist axioms on the bounded set does not threaten my conviction about how policy options should be ordered in the practically relevant set of policy options.

 Note: Curly braces on the horizontal axis note the finite bounded set.